Right Lower Quadrant Pain

 Irritable bowel syndrome (IBS)

-- Tends to cause crampy tummy (abdominal) pains.
+- It tends to cause crampy tummy (abdominal) pains.

 - It comes and goes and may be associated with diarrhoea and/or constipation.

-- Usually the pain starts in the middle of the tummy over an hour or so.
+- Usually the pain starts in the middle of the tummy over the period of an hour or so.

 - Typically it moves to the RLQ over the next few hours.